 If you have any questions or comments about the information above, let me know by leaving a comment here and I’ll be sure to help out all I can!

-Brandon Turner (G+) is a real estate investor who has been buying property since he was 21 years old.
-He is also the VP of Marketing and Communications at BiggerPockets.com, the real estate investing social network where he writes, speaks, and podcasts a lot about investing in real estate at a young age.
+Brandon Turner (Google+) is a real estate investor who has been buying property since he was 21 years old.
+He is also the VP of marketing and communications at BiggerPockets.com, the real estate investing social network where he writes, speaks, and podcasts a lot about investing in real estate at a young age.